-During the five-year period ending December 31, 2019, the Common Share price of the Corporation has underperformed the S&P/TSX Composite Index while generally moving in the same direction in 2016, 2017 and 2018.
+During the five-year period ending December 31, 2020, the Common Share price of the Corporation has materially outperformed the S&P/TSX Composite Index while generally moving in the same direction of the Index.
 In 2019, while the first half of the year had seen a steady improvement in the share price.
 The share price dropped in late 2019, which the Corporation believes reflected certain underperforming assets and the share price settle on the acquisition of Barkerville.

-Over the same five-year period, the compensation of the Chief Executive Officer was aligned and moved in the same direction as the Common Share price from 2015 to 2017.
-In 2018, while the intended compensation was reduced from 2017, the actual compensation received by the Chief Executive Officer remained at the same level as 2017 as a result of the first payout of RSUs (which had been granted in 2014).
-The Chief Executive Officer's actual pay for 2019 includes gross income deriving from the exercise of 5-year options granted in 2014 when the

-Corporation was established.
+Over the same five-year period, the compensation of the former Chief Executive Officer was aligned and moved in the same direction as the Common Share price in 2016 and 2017.
+In 2018, while the intended compensation was reduced from 2017, the actual compensation received by the former Chief Executive Officer remained at the same level as 2017 as a result of the first payout of RSUs (which had been granted in 2014).
+The former Chief Executive Officer's actual pay for 2019 includes gross income deriving from the exercise of 5-year options granted in 2014 when the Corporation was established.
 The gross income generated from such exercise of options totaled approximately \$440,000.
-Despite this added income for 2019, the total actual compensation of the Chief Executive Officer has been consistently lower than his intended compensation.
-This is attributable to the lower Common Share price of the Corporation and the fact that the long-term compensation of the Chief Executive Officer (comprised of options, performance-based RSUs and timed-based RSUs) represents (since 2016) 60% of his total compensation.
+Despite this added income for 2019, the total actual compensation of the former Chief Executive Officer has been consistently lower than his intended compensation.
+This is attributable to the lower